siegy22/slack_uberzeit/README.md

 Fill out `.env.production` with your data.

-In the `config/users.yml` you'll have to store all the users with their uberzeit API keys.
-So the key is the slack username and value is the uberzeit API key.

 Publish the app under a domain and go back to the slack custom integrations and change the url to the following: `https://<yourdeployedapp>.com/api`